 If you were injured because someone else was negligent, you may be able to recover damages by pursuing a personal injury claim.
 Following an accident, medical bills can add up quickly.
 What’s even more frustrating, your injury may prevent you from working and paying the bills.

 While the priority is to focus on your recovery to get back on your feet as soon as possible, you should also be working on your claim to strengthen your personal injury case.
-You can – and should – get help from an experienced attorney to help you build your case in order to receive the compensation you deserve.
+You should get help from an experienced attorney to help you build your case to receive the compensation you deserve.

 There are several steps you should take to prepare a strong legal case.
-While you can work on your case on your own, it’s advised to seek assistance from a skilled personal injury attorney familiar with the law in your particular state.
+While you can work on your case on your own, we advise you to seek assistance from a skilled personal injury attorney familiar with the law in your particular state.

 Take the following five steps to increase the likelihood of a successful outcome and higher payouts.

 Many people who have been injured because of someone else’s negligence underestimate the importance of seeking medical attention right away.
 It would be best if you went to the doctor as soon as possible after the accident.
 The longer you wait for an examination by a medical professional, the harder it will be to recover damages.